With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 “Judge Newman’s instinct to have the court open and his understanding of the role the press plays in acting as surrogates for the public who can’t be there in person has been key to a process that has gone relatively smoothly,” Bender said.

 Courtroom protocol for the Murdaugh trial bans the use of electronics, including laptops, cell phones and even smart watches.
 Purses and bags must be clear plastic, and everyone enters the courthouse through a security checkpoint.
-Bender ordered old-school reporters notebooks printed up with a playful message to remind reporters of the rules.
+Bender ordered old-school reporter notebooks printed up with a playful message to remind reporters of the rules.

 “You have entered the no phone zone. #LeaveItAtHome,” the cover reads, and includes his name and phone number.

-The Murdaugh trial started on January 23, and by the second day of proceedings, about 50 media representatives had converged on the smalltown courtroom, with 18 permanent media passes available, and four issued by lottery.
+The Murdaugh trial started on January 23, and by the second day of proceedings, about 50 media representatives had converged on the smalltown courtroom, with 18 permanent media passes available and four issued by lottery.

 In the second week of the trial, a line of spectators from the public eager for a courtroom seat snaked around the courthouse lawn.